Roblox/creator-docs/STYLE.md

   - **WORSE**: The list of players is returned.
   - **BETTER**: The server returns the list of players.

-- The terms "we" and "our" implies Roblox and is usually reserved for recommendations.
+- The terms "we" and "our" imply Roblox and are usually reserved for recommendations.

   - **BAD**: Now that we're happy with the terrain, we can start placing our models.
   - **BETTER**: When you're satisfied with the terrain, begin placing your models.